 Since the boom after the 2012 Olympics we had a surge in membership and attendance.
-We experienced a similar spike in interest after Rio and expect another after the World Championships in London this year.
-We were the first Athletics Club in Dorset to be awarded "Clubmark", for the achieving of which many criteria had to be satisfied.
+We experienced a similar spike in interest after Rio and are experiencing another after the World Championships in London this year.
+We were the first Athletics Club in Dorset to be awarded "Clubmark" in 2013, for the achieving of which many criteria had to be satisfied.
 This was successfully renewed in March 2016.
 We have tried to build our pyramid of Coaches by broadening the base and encouraging advancement.
 There will always be jobs to do and it would be brilliant if we could encourage more members (and not only Seniors) to become Officials, without whom competitions do not happen.
 As you will see from the web-site, we are involved in five Track Leagues during the summer, partly on our own and also as part of Team Dorset.
 In the winter our athletes participate in Indoor, Sports Hall, Cross-Country, and Road Race events.
 All of these need support staff e.g. with issuing and collecting kit, writing event times for each athlete at competitions, checking in the training fees, moving equipment, setting up and clearing the training venues, etc. There are LOADS OF JOBS !
 Are YOU willing to help ?

 Our Team Dorset HQ at Ashdown was funded in 2015 mostly by Sport England, England Athletics, and Poole Council.
 This involves more work and thus provides more need for volunteers.

 As you will see on the web-site we train throughout the year and compete throughout the year.
 For many of the support jobs, no previous experience is needed.
 We ask anyone wishing to help regularly to do a UKA DBS-type self-check as a volunteer.
 This is free.

 About our club